 The health care provider will treat the condition that caused protein-losing enteropathy.

 Greenwald DA.
 Protein losing gastroenteropathy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 30.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 31.

 Reviewed by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.